 The System Enhancement Package (SEP) v2 includes a depleted uranium armor, digital command and control architecture, color digital maps, and new sensors.
 In recent modifications, additional bottom armor has already been included to repel mines and IEDs, DZ blocks for protection against cumulative projectiles and an explosion-proof seat for the driver.
 Also in SEPv2 installed external phone tank infantry and auxiliary power unit.

-However, ABRAMS needs further modernization of its on-board power generation system and its off-road maneuverability.
-In the army, they want to power the wind sensors and sensors of the tank in the silent 12 hours mode, but for the time being, using an intermediate solution of six lead-acid batteries, this period is 8 hours.
-The preferred solution is an under-arm auxiliary power unit, a candidate for which is a fuel cell that extracts hydrogen from JP8 fuel and then combines it with oxygen to generate electrical current and a by-product, water.
-Further planned retrofits include a built-in high-voltage generator to meet the expected increase in electrical loads from future upgrades, guidance sensors, network-centric communications, a sensor-arrow system, and gun vertical motor drives and tower rotation on the horizon.
+However, ABRAMS needs further modernization of its on-board power generation system and its off-road patency.
+The army wants to power the vetronics and sensors tank in silent mode for 12 hours, but for now using an intermediate solution of six lead-acid batteries, this period is 8 hours.
+The preferred solution is a sub-armored auxiliary power unit, the candidate for which is a fuel cell that extracts hydrogen from JP8 fuel and then combines it with oxygen to generate electric current and a by-product of water.
+Further planned upgrades for electricians include a built-in high-voltage generator to meet the expected increase in electrical loads from future upgrades, guidance sensors, network-centric communications, a sensor-shooter system, and vertical guidance guns and horizontal turret rotation.